axieinfinity/bridge-v2/README.md

 ```

 #### DepositRequestedSubscription
-When a user deposit ETH on Ethereum to the contract.
+When a user deposit ETH on Ethereum to contract.
 Bridge will listen this event and send it to Ronin
 ```mermaid
 graph TD
   requestDepositFor --> |Emit| DepositRequested